 Mongolia says hundreds of trucks stuck at the border after move seen as a response to Dalai Lama’s visit to Ulaanbaatar.

-Some voters said they heard little about unemployment and jobs – their top concerns, as candidates focused their campaigns on their opponent’s alleged shady pasts.
+Voters said they heard little from the three about unemployment and jobs, their top concerns according to opinion polls.
+Campaigning has instead focused on their opponents’ allegedly shady pasts.

 A video showed Enkhbold and two MPP officials discussing a $25m plan for selling government positions.

 Battulga, a brash businessman, was haunted by reports of offshore accounts attached to his name, as well as the arrests of several of his associates by Mongolia’s anti-corruption body last spring.

 And Ganbaatar appeared in a video in which he allegedly received a $44,000 donation from a member of the Moonies, or Unification Church, a South Korean-based Christian group that critics consider a cult.

 All three rejected the allegations against them.